ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 : a URI that uses the GLUE URN namespace established in this specification.

 External Authority:
-: an organization that allocates External Numbers for GLUE URIs using the Authority Identifier(s) over which they have jurisdiction.
+: an organization that allocates External Identifiers for GLUE URIs using the Authority Identifier(s) over which they have jurisdiction.

 Authority Identifier:
-: identifier for the External Authority responsible for assigning the External Number used in GLUE URIs.
+: identifier for the External Authority responsible for assigning the External Identifier used in GLUE URIs.

-External Number:
+External Identifier:
-: number assigned by an External Authority to identify a particular organization within GLUE URNs over which it has jurisdiction.
+: identifier assigned by an External Authority to identify a particular organization within GLUE URNs over which it has jurisdiction.

 # Core Concepts

-Every GLUE URI, whether expressed as a string or encoded in binary MUST contain the following components:
+Every GLUE URI MUST
+contain the following components:

 - The Authority Identifier

-- The External Number
+- The External Identifier

 ## Uniqueness and Namespacing

 Each GLUE URI MUST be globally unique.
-It is assumed that most registered organizational entity identification schemes already handle any necessary namespacing as part of the External Number.
+It is assumed that most registered organizational entity identification schemes already handle any necessary namespacing as part of the External Identifier.
 However, if collisions are possible within the set of possible external identifiers for an Authority Identifier scheme, then further namespacing might be necessary at the GLUE URI level.
 Such namespacing SHOULD be done on the Authority Identifier as part of the registration process.